Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 Quantitative Standard Semester 1-3 Must complete 50% of courses attempted with passing grades.*Semester 4-12 Must complete 67% of courses attempted with passing grades.*

-Student will be
+Students will be

 one payment period (semester) if Quantitative Standards are not met.
+Quantitative Standards must be met at the end of the SAP Federal Warning payment period.

 Maximum Number of